Skip to main content Skip to main navigation

 About this Course

-The course focuses on teaching news, entertainment and sport reporting and presenting.
-You'll also learn how to monetise content to work as a freelancer.
+The Bachelor of Journalism and Broadcast Media focuses on news, entertainment, and sports reporting, and presenting.
+You’ll also learn about the business side of journalism, including how to monetise content for a successful freelance career.

 Course code H31